-Regarding the Italian radio market, programs are transmitted in both analogue and digital format (DAB - Digital Audio Broadcasting) and no expiry dates have been set for a switch-off of the analogue signal, in line with many other European countries.
+Regarding the Italian radio market, programs are transmitted in both analogue (FM) and digital format (DAB - Digital Audio Broadcasting) and no expiry dates have been set for a switch-off of the analogue signal, in line with many other European countries.

-As a consequence of the features of its network, Rai Way is able to provide its customers with tower rental services.
-In this context, the Company operates in the sector of telecommunications towers, characterised in Italy mainly by the presence of the operators INWIT and Cellnex.
+As a consequence of the features of its network, Rai Way is able to operate in the telecommunications towers segment, offering its customers tower rental services.